-A unique programme of practical commerciality coaching and analysis for professional advisors that is designed to deliver deeper and more meaningful client relationships.
+A unique programme of practical commerciality coaching and analysis for professional advisors that is designed to deliver deeper and more meaningful client and stakeholder relationships.

-We don’t teach ‘commercial awareness’ because we don’t think it’s good enough.
-We teach ‘commercial intelligence’ – because every professional advisor needs to be able to understand and empathise with the practical day to day pressures facing their clients.
+We don’t talk about ‘commercial awareness’ because we don’t think it’s good enough.
+We advocate ‘commercial intelligence’ – because every advisor needs to be able to understand and empathise with the practical day to day pressures facing their clients.

 Our unique programme of coaching is delivered by Thomas Bourne who spent seven years as a commercial employment lawyer at a national firm before joining the world of business as Managing Director of an SME.
 He now offers business & commercial consultancy to purposeful businesses of all sizes.

-If you want your fee earners to offer an edge, get in touch: firstname.lastname@example.org
+If you want your teams to offer an edge, get in touch: email@example.com

 If you’d like to know more, read on.